 Special Educational Needs at Newlands School

-Newlands School will be an inclusive school that caters for the diverse population of Dubai.
-At Newlands School, we will assess children on an individual basis and identify their specific needs.
+Newlands School is an inclusive school that caters for the diverse population of Dubai.
+At Newlands School, we assess children on an individual basis and identify their specific needs.

-To support families and children with special educational needs, we will:
+To support families and children with special educational needs, we: